Azure/AML-Kubernetes/docs/ASH/AML-ARC-Compute.md

     compute_target.wait_for_completion(show_output=True)
     ```

 4. If the attachment is successful, “SucceededProvisioning operation finished, operation "Succeeded"” message will be printed as a result.
-This means that we have successfully attached the Arc Cluster as a compute target named “arcK-ash” in your Azure Machine Learning workspace.
+This means that we have successfully attached the Arc Cluster as a compute target named “arccompute” in your Azure Machine Learning workspace.

 ## Next Steps